cheddatech/CheddaBoards-Godot/docs/quickstart-api.md

 Use the returned `sessionId` as your `X-Session-Token` on subsequent requests, and stop sending `X-API-Key`.

+**Persist the session.** Store the `sessionId` client-side so the player stays signed in across launches instead of repeating device code auth every visit (the Godot SDK does this automatically since v2.2.3).
+The token stays valid until logout or server-side expiry — a `401`/`403` on a session-authenticated request means it's stale: discard the stored token and fall back to the sign-in flow.

 ---

 ## 4. Anti-cheat play sessions (recommended)